 Downloading a copy of the blockchain is the most known way to speed core wallet sync up.
 In fact, it’s not a good way to keep decentralization at a high level but if you really need it, there is nothing wrong with using it.

 If you are ready, let’s take the necessary steps together…

 Go to digibytewallets.com/#desktop and download the DigiByte core wallet for your operating system.
 You can install it as usual but do not run it at this phase.

 Move mouse over “Speed up Sync” then a tooltip text will appear which includes the instructions.
 Click Download “.zip” file to start downloading the zipped blocks folder.
-It is about 15GB as of November 2020 and regularly updating once in a month.
+It is about 16GB as of April 2021 and regularly updating once in a month.
 The best thing about this file is that it is hosted on Google servers ensuring that you can reach your maximum download speed wherever you are in the world.
 That means you can download it in about 15–20 minutes if you have 100Mbps or higher download speed.